helagro/Applied-IoT/README.md

 ### Computer setup

-> How is the device programmed.
-Which IDE are you using.
-Describe all steps from flashing the firmware, installing plugins in your favorite editor.
-How flashing is done on MicroPython.
-The aim is that a beginner should be able to understand.

 **My IDE choice:**

 The IDE I chose for working with this project is Visual Studio Code.
 The most major factors behind the decision were the extendability of the code editor which allows for fine tuning the editor to my liking, and because I have a lot of previous experience with the editor.
 You can use whichever editor you prefer, but the instructions will be tailored to Visual Studio Code with the PyMakr plugin.